Comparative Negligence Can Impact Your Car Accident Case

 In the other states, your goal is still to prove the least amount of fault on your part, but the stakes are not as high since you will likely be able to collect damages in most cases.
 However, it is still important to try to prove the other party was mostly at fault so that you can recover sufficient damages.

-Your attorney will have the skills, knowledge and experience required to assist you with putting your case together.
+Your attorney will have the skills, knowledge, and experience required to assist you with putting your case together.
 He or she will be able to gather proper evidence, such as reports from law enforcement and witness statements, that can help build a strong case.

-Trying to do this on your own can be quite difficult, plus, you may not understand the law clearly enough to put forth the best possible case in court.
+Trying to do this on your own can be quite difficult, plus, you may not understand the law enough to put forth the best possible case in court.
 In that case, it could hurt you in the end.

 No case is clear cut no matter how it seems.
 You may feel you can easily show fault completely falls on the other party, but if he or she has legal representation and you don’t, you can expect a difficult court battle.